Dominica Trade Union (DTU)

 Over the decades, the DTU’s membership has fluctuated, reflecting broader changes within Dominica’s labor landscape.
 At its zenith, the union boasted approximately 8,000 members, but this number has declined to several hundred in recent years.
 Despite this reduction, the DTU remains active and continues to be affiliated with the International Trade Union Confederation (ITUC), maintaining its presence in the global labor movement.

 The DTU’s legacy lies in its foundational role in advocating for workers’ rights in Dominica.
-Its efforts have paved the way for subsequent labor organizations and have contributed significantly to the advancement of fair labor practices and legislation within the country.
+Its efforts have paved the way for subsequent labour organisations and contributed significantly to advancing fair labour practices and legislation within the country.